The Helicopter Spies: Production

-The first four U.N.C.L.E. feature films made significant changes and additions to the episodes from which they were drawn.
-This movie, like the two immediately before it (“The Spy in the Green Hat” and “The Karate Killers”), makes relatively minimal changes to the episodes.
+The first four The Man from U.N.C.L.E. feature films made significant changes and additions to the episodes from which they were drawn.
+This movie, like the two immediately before it (The Spy in the Green Hat and The Karate Killers), makes relatively minimal changes to the episodes.
 No major scenes were added or removed, and very few trims were made to fit the episodes into the running time of the film.
 As with the prior movies, though, musical cues and accompanying music was sometimes changed.
-Also changed were two short scenes that became slightly more risqué than generally shown on American network television at the time (in both movie scenes a shirtless man is in Laurie Sebastian’s bed; in the TV version she is alone).
-Other minor changes included: a few changed camera angles, some enhanced higher-quality stock footage scenes of a rocket launch at the end, a little more physical contact between Sebastian and a female assistant, an insert of a swinging ax, and a very short scene missing from the television episode showing Solo slipping loose ropes that were binding him while escaping from a boat.
+Also changed were two short scenes that became slightly more risqué than generally shown on American network television at the time: in two scenes, a shirtless man is in Laurie Sebastian (Julie London)’s bed; in the TV version she is alone.
+Other minor changes included: a few changed camera angles, some enhanced higher-quality stock footage scenes of a rocket launch at the end, a little more physical contact between Luther Sebastian (Bradford Dillman) and his female assistant Miss Zalamar (Thordis Brandt), an insert of a swinging ax, and a very short scene missing from the television episode showing Napoleon Solo (Robert Vaughn) slipping loose ropes that were binding him while escaping from a boat.
 When compared to the prior six films, though, this came the closest to simply showing the TV episode intact.